mnfmnfm/github-curriculum/day-1-am.md

 ## Agenda

 - Debugging installations
-- Intros, icebreakers
+- Intros, icebreakers (30 mins)
-- Command Line Review
+- Command Line Review (15 mins)
-- Intro to Git and GitHub
+- Intro to Git and GitHub (5 mins)
-- Using Git on the Command Line
+- Using Git on the Command Line (20 mins)
-  - Creating Repos
+  - Creating repos
+  - Obtaining existing repos
-  - Making Commits
+  - Making commits
-- Using Git with GitHub
+- Using Git with GitHub (20 mins)
   - Pushing Code to GitHub
   - README files
     - Why
     - Markdown syntax
     - Creating and adding to past projects
+- Lab: Working with Git (45 minutes)
+- Branches (15 minutes)
+  - What
+  - Creating a branch and making commits
+  - Merging from a feature branch into the main branch
+- Lab: Practicing with branches (30 minutes)

 ## Cheat Sheet